gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Buuren93a">

 Buuren, A. R. van, and H. J. C. Berendsen.
 1993.
-“Molecular Dynamics simulation of the stability of a 22 residue alpha-helix in water and 30% trifluoroethanol.” *Biopolymers* 33: 1159–66.
+"Molecular Dynamics simulation of the stability of a 22 residue alpha-helix in water and 30% trifluoroethanol." *Biopolymers* 33: 1159-66.

 .. raw:: html